Hakhamanesh Zangeneh

 back to my Teaching Page

-“I call transcendental that access which is directed not towards the object which faces us,
+“I call transcendental that access which is directed not towards what faces us,

-but towards the temporality of access as such.”
+but towards the temporality of our access as such.”

 Kant, KdrV B25, (“in freie Übersetzung”)